robfinch/Qupls/StarkCPU-README.md

 * The instruction cache is a four-way set associative cache, 32kB in size with a 512-bit line size.
 There is only a single level of cache.
 (The system also caches values from DRAM and acts a bit like an L2 cache).
 The cache is divided into even and odd lines which are both fetched when the PC changes.
 Using even / odd lines allows instructions to span cache lines.

 ### Data Cache
 * The data cache is 64kB in size.
 The ISA and core implementation supports unaligned data accesses.
 Unaligned access support is a configurable option as it increases the core size.
+The core inherently supports unaligned access as long as the access will fit on a cache line.
+If the access does not fit, multiple accesses to the data cache are required.

 # Software
 * StarkCPU will use vasm and vlink to assemble and link programs. vlink is used 'out of the box'.
 A StarkCPU backend is being written for vasm.
 The Arpl compiler may be used for high-level work and compiles to vasm compatible source code.